All Souls Church, Langham Place: Post-war restoration

 On 8 December 1940, a Luftwaffe parachute mine exploded during the Blitz, and caused some damage to the church, damaging the ceiling.
 Photographs of the wartime damage showed that most of the building survived, including most of the furnishings.
 The church was closed for some ten years while repair works were carried out.
-During this time, the congregation met for worship at St. Peter's, Vere Street.
-The building was restored and furnishings replaced by respected architect Harry Stuart Goodhart-Rendel CBE, who is responsible for many celebrated Church interiors, and was also responsible for the restoration and new fittings in 1923-1927.
+During this time, the congregation met for worship at St Peter's, Vere Street.
+The building was restored and furnishings replaced by the respected architect Harry Stuart Goodhart-Rendel CBE, who is responsible for many celebrated church interiors, and was also responsible for the restoration and new fittings in 1923–1927.
 Although many furnishings survived the bombing, such as the pulpit, these, along with the rest of Goodhart-Rendel's work was disposed of in a later renovation campaign.

 Mid-1970s building project

-Despite only having recently been fully restored in 1951, the church was again extensively renovated and modified in 1975-1976, in an unusually invasive scheme for a Grade I listed building, under the supervision of then rector, Michael Baughen.
+Despite only having recently been fully restored in 1951, the church was again extensively renovated and modified in 1975–1976, in an unusually invasive scheme for a Grade I listed building, under the supervision of then rector, Michael Baughen.
 A large basement was excavated under the church to provide a church hall and other spaces for the congregation and visitors to meet together after services and during the week.
 The rebuilt floor was also raised to facilitate this, resulting in the original proportions of the room being significantly changed, resulting in the current squat appearance, with very low ceilings under the galleries, and unusually low windowsills.
 The gallery fronts were also replaced and date from this time, and the west gallery was also extended forward, now looking rather unusually unsupported for a classical building.
 The then-new Waldegrave Hall was built in the typical style of the 1970s, with wall-to-wall carpeting and fluorescent lighting.
-It is also designed in such a way that the original brick foundations of the Church are visible.
+It is also designed in such a way that the original brick foundations of the church are visible.

 At the same time, the opportunity was taken to restructure the interior of the church to make it more suitable for then-present-day forms of worship favoured by the more evangelical wing of the Church of England in the 1970s, and no original furnishing remains apart from the organ case and the reredos.
 The side altar in the south aisle was also removed, and the area is now used for chair storage.
 At present, the body of the church is carpeted, and stackable chairs and tables are provided to enable alternative uses of the space.